This site exists to make Parkinson’s easier to understand in real life.

 Body Tilt

-Disrupted Sleep: Acting out your dreams — falls under REM Sleep Behavior Disorder (RBD), Common actions include talking, shouting, kicking, or punching during
+Disrupted Sleep: Acting out your dreams, falls under REM Sleep Behavior Disorder (RBD), Common actions include talking, shouting, kicking, or punching during sleep.

 Disrupted Sleep